-A: No, if you meet the bedside care requirements for CCRN renewal, you should continue to renew as a CCRN.
+A: No, if you meet the direct care requirements for CCRN renewal, you should continue to renew as a CCRN.

-Q: If my primary role is not direct bedside care, but I continue to teach nurses or nursing students at the bedside of acutely/critically ill patients, should I renew as a CCRN-K?
+Q: If my primary role is not direct patient care, but I continue to teach nurses or nursing students at the bedside of acutely/critically ill patients, should I renew as a CCRN-K?

-A: If you meet the direct bedside care requirements for CCRN renewal (which can include teaching nurses or nursing students at the bedside of acutely/critically ill patients), you should continue to renew as a CCRN.
-Nurses who lack sufficient bedside hours to renew as a CCRN but meet CCRN-K practice requirements may renew as a CCRN-K.
+A: If you meet the direct care requirements for CCRN renewal (which can include teaching nurses or nursing students at the bedside of acutely/critically ill patients), you should continue to renew as a CCRN.
+Nurses who lack sufficient direct care hours to renew as a CCRN but meet CCRN-K practice requirements may renew as a CCRN-K.

 Q: If I was certified as a CCRN in the past, would I be eligible for CCRN-K?